tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 client behavior.
 In other words, if all Web browsers start using ESNI, the presence of this value does not signal suspicious behavior to passive eavesdroppers.

+Additionally, this specification allows for clients to send GREASE ESNI extensions (see {{grease-extensions}}), which helps ensure the ecosystem handles the values correctly.

 ### Forward secrecy